URI Declaration Versus Use

 The discussion above has focused on non-information resources.

 How does URI declaration apply to information resources?
-Consider
+The best

-Okay response as an implicit, minimal declaration of the URI that was
+be interpreted as an implicit declaration of that URI: the URI is

 > log:uri "u